Patient Data is valuable…

 Policies, procedures, and education is the key to HIPAA Compliance and necessary in protecting patient data.
 Layers of security are also necessary in protecting this valuable information.

 The layers of security that you will need will depend upon your organization.
 Some of the determining factors are how data flows in and out of your network.
-A thorough risk analysis will help you to determine what security measures are needed.
+A system wide thorough risk analysis will help you to determine what security measures are needed.

 What are the Consequences of Non-Compliance?